-Due to the unpredictable blooming patterns of olive phaeocollybia (i.e. does not bloom every year) and because the TNF had previously confirmed the location and identification for olive phaeocollybia; YCWA did not verify location or identification of olive phaeocollybia in the locations provided by the TNF (K. Van Zuuk, pers. comm., 2011).
+Due to the unpredictable blooming patterns of olive phaeocollybia (i.e. does not bloom every year) and because the TNF had previously confirmed the location and identification for olive phaeocollybia; YCWA did not verify location or identification of olive phaeocollybia in the locations provided by the TNF (Kathy VanZuuk, personal communication, September 28, 2011).